Madrid Protocol: Disadvantages

 One disadvantage of the Madrid system is that any refusal, withdrawal or cancellation of the basic application or basic registration within five years of the registration date of the international registration will lead to the refusal, withdrawal or cancellation of the international registration to the same extent.
 For example, if a basic application covers 'clothing, headgear and footwear,' and 'headgear' is then deleted from the basic application (for whatever reason), 'headgear' will also be deleted from the international application.
 Therefore, the protection afforded by the international registration in each designated member jurisdiction will extend only to 'clothing and footwear.'
 If the basic application is rejected as a whole, the international registration would also be totally refused.

 The process of attacking the basic application or basic registration for this purpose is generally known as 'central attack’.
 Under the Madrid Protocol, the effects of a successful central attack can be mitigated by transforming the international registration into a series of applications in each jurisdiction designated by the international registration, a process known as 'transformation.'
 Although transformation is an expensive option of last resort, the resulting applications will receive the registration date of the international registration as their filing date.
+Concerns about the central attack risk have raised concerns around the entire world, with the International Trademark Association in 2024 urging policy action to “limit the adverse effects of the ‘central attack’ and encourage increased use of the Madrid system.”

+Some jurisdictions have enacted local laws to proactively circumscribe the adverse effects of the central attack.
+For example, in China, the trademark regulations introduce rules that limit central attack risks by requiring a stronger domestic basis and domicile restriction.
+Specifically, China requires that applicant filing an international trademark registration with China as the country of origin must be domiciled or resident in China or be a Chinese national, and must register or file an application to register their mark with the China Trademark Office before they may apply for international trademark registration pursuant to the Madrid Protocol.

 The cost savings which usually result from using the Madrid system may be negated by the requirement to use local agents in the applicable jurisdiction if any problems arise.